LHSCS/CS1-JavaScript/README.md

 place to start.
 In this course you will learn JavaScript, a language used all over the internet, but also used to develop video games and to control robots.
 You will learn how to write programs and simple games that your friends can try out on the internet and get a chance to build and program a small self-driving vehicle, all with JavaScript.
 Additional topics are covered in Computer Science 2.
+Ben made a change here